sanjeevan121/back-order-prediction/README.md

     "folderPath":"Training_Batch_Files"
 }

-2) For training,please enter this json in the body of api /predict route
+2) For prediction,please enter this json in the body of api /predict route

 {
     "folderPath":"Prediction_Batch_Files"